pARTicipation

 The German modernist revival

-Interactivity in contemporary art
+Idenity in transformation: Italian contemporary art

 word, text and literature in art